PoslinskiNet/ember-testing-guide/README.md

 # Debugging

-QUnit brings a utility method that helps us examine and stop the execution of our spec:
+QUnit brings a utility method that helps us examine and stop the execution of our test:

 ```javascript
 await this.pauseTest();
 ```

-Every time we put it, we are able to see not only the intermediate state of the application inside the certain test.
+Every time we put it, we are able to see the intermediate state of the application inside the certain test.
 We can also use a browser console to do some extra checks and experiments.

 If we want to run our code, we can just call `resumeTest()` in the console.